 Don't go towards the light.
 Yes, those casino lights are bright and twinkly and oh-so pretty.
 But, wouldn't you rather watch the lights from a distance than from across the street, beaming into your windows at four in the morning?
 Living in casino-land is completely different than your average downtown drinking, gambling, and general party escapades.
-The killer combo of gambling and a grim economy has the homeless population growing, the pawn shops and liquor stores thriving, and the crime rate increasing.
 For the sake of your sanity and circadian rhythm, we recommend heading out of town, toward the mountains or the desert.
 Just getting a few miles away from downtown puts you in a whole different world, and a whole different state of mind.
 There is so much more to Reno than gambling.
 Go towards the wilderness.